-- Creation of the roster of advocates who provide legal aid; - Preparation of methodological recommendations on the issues of advocates activity; - Initiation of disciplinary proceedings in respect to advocates.
+- Convening general meetings and enforcement of decisions; - Admittance to the profession and termination of the activity of advocates; - Creation of the roster of advocates who provide legal aid; - Preparation of methodological recommendations on the issues of advocates activity; - Initiation of disciplinary proceedings in respect to advocates.62

 Both under the law and in practice the Presidium is one of the key bodies of the Bar Association on which the responsibility to ensure the independence of the profession rests.
 For example, an advocate may be disbarred only by the Presidium or based on the Presidium's opinion.
-It is one of the main functions of the Presidium to convene the General Meeting or the Conference.
+63 It is one of the main functions of the Presidium to convene the General Meeting or the Conference.
 However, as noted above, the Presidium has in practice failed to do that for some time.
 The Presidium's failure to effectively carry out all of its functions is therefore of concern.
+64

 The mission was repeatedly and consistently told that the Presidium lacks independence in practice, and that the President of the Bar Association has crucial influence on other members of the Presidium.
-This confirms findings of the ICJ as long ago as 2002, when it concluded that "[a]lthough the Ministry of Justice does not micromanage the day-to-day operations the Bar Association leadership it is said to give high consideration to what is politically acceptable to the Presidential Administration or the Ministry of Justice".
+This confirms findings of the ICJ as long ago as 2002, when it concluded that "[a]Ithough the Ministry of Justice does not micromanage the day-to-day operations the Bar Association leadership it is said to give high consideration to what is politically acceptable to the Presidential Administration or the Ministry of Justice".
 Throughout the mission, the ICJ has heard criticism that the Presidium is unable to withstand pressure when faced with politically sensitive cases.
-In particular, it was the Presidium which recently authorized a wave of disbarments of advocates on dubious grounds or for acts which constitute exercise of the profession of a lawyer under international human rights law and Azerbaijan's own legislation (see Chapter III).
+In particular, it was the Presidium which recently authorized a wave of disbarments of advocates on dubious grounds or for acts which constitute exercise of the profession of a lawyer under international human rights law and Azerbaijan's own legislation (see Chapter IV).